particle-iot/docs/src/content/reference/device-os/firmware.md

 {{note op="start" type="P2"}}
 - Make sure the signal does not exceed 3.3V.
 The P2 and Photon 2 are not 5V tolerant in any mode (digital or analog).

+- `INPUT_PULLUP` and `INPUT_PULLDOWN` vary by pin and can be approximately 2.1K, 22K, or 42K depending on the pin.

+  - Pins A0, A1, D2, D3, D4, D5, D10, S0, S1, S2 are 2.1K
+  - Pins D0, D1, S4, S5, S6 are 22K
+  - Pins A2, A5, D6, TX, RX are 42K

+- On the P2, pins S4, S5, S6 do not support pull-up or pull-down in HIBERNATE sleep mode.
+Use an external pull resistor if this is required.

 If you are using the **Particle Ethernet FeatherWing** you cannot use the pins for GPIO as they are used for the Ethernet interface:

 | Photon 2, P2 | Ethernet FeatherWing Pin  |